Getting your Trinity Audio player ready...

 While these tips may seem cumbersome to implement, you can automate many of them.
-Your practice management system or EMR may have built-in alerts to ensure necessary data is collected at every encounter.
+Your practice management system or Electronic Health Record Software may have built-in alerts to ensure necessary data is collected at every encounter.
 Many systems will review claims before they are submitted and flag (“scrub”) those that are missing information or are inconsistent with set standards.
 Some tech tools help ensure proper documentation and can simplify the submission of appeal letters.

 TOOLS: EMR and Billing scrubber checks are available.
 We fully scrub claims to ensure a 100% clean claim submission.